ministryofjustice/moj-frontend/docs/design-system-statuses.md

 - Official
 - Archived

-The Design System team is working to bring everything to the ‘official’ status.
-They may also be archived.

 ## ‘Experimental’ status <span class="govuk-tag govuk-tag--experimental" style="vertical-align:middle;" aria-hidden="true">Experimental</span>

+The ‘experimental‘ status launched in September 2025, starting with components.
+Components that were submitted before then will be added to the Design System and given this status.

+Experimental building blocks:

-Building blocks with an ‘experimental’ status are early in development.
-They may not have been accessibility tested or considered for use beyond a particular service.
+- are early in development
+- may not have been accessibility tested or considered for use beyond a particular service

-They can be anything from a screenshot with very brief documentation, to something more developed (with code and a Figma design).
-They'll have had only a brief sense check after being submitted to the Design System.
+- can be anything from a screenshot with brief documentation, to something more developed (with code and a Figma design)

+Anyone at MoJ can submit one.
+They're given a very brief sense check by the Design System team before being published.

+Find out [how to submit an experimental component](/contribute/add-new-component/start).
+View an example of an experimental building block: the [new features banner component](/components/new-features-banner).

+### How to use

-‘Experimental’ status building blocks should only be used in alpha and beta phases.
+‘Experimental’ building blocks should not be used in a live service, unless they were used in the alpha or beta phase and tested well.

-Once they've been added to the Design System, teams can experiment with them and share findings in the [Github discussions](https://github.com/ministryofjustice/moj-frontend/discussions/categories/experimental-components-pages-and-patterns).
-These feedback will be used to make improvements to the building blocks based.
+Teams are encouraged to experiment with them and share findings in the [Github discussions](https://github.com/ministryofjustice/moj-frontend/discussions/categories/experimental-components-pages-and-patterns).
+This feedback will be used to improve them.

-The experimental status launched in September 2025, starting with components.
-Previously contributed components will be added to the Design System and given this status.
-Find out [how to submit a component](/contribute/add-new-component/start).

 ## ‘To be reviewed’ status <span class="govuk-tag govuk-tag--orange"  style="vertical-align:middle;" aria-hidden="true">To be reviewed</span>

 Building blocks with a ‘to be reviewed’ status were added for use by everyone at MoJ, possibly a long time ago.

-They have not been reviewed recently and the work to develop them is not known.
+They've not been reviewed recently and the work to develop them is not known.

+### How to use

+‘To be reviewed’ building blocks can be used in every product phase.
+The Design System team is working to bring them all to the ‘official’ status.

 ## ‘Official’ status <span class="govuk-tag govuk-tag--green"  style="vertical-align:middle;" aria-hidden="true">Official</span>